This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Of course, the penguins are stellar, but there is an abundance of other wildlife here that make for a great reason to visit the Falkland Islands.

-From sea lions and seals to killer whales, countless types of bird to jumping dolphins, there is a breathtaking place to witness wildlife where it should be, in the wild.
-The wildlife on offer may vary by season, but there will always be an abundance to observe no matter when you visit.
+From sea lions and seals to killer whales countless types of birds to jumping dolphins, there is a breathtaking place to witness wildlife where it should be, in the wild.
+The wildlife on these islands offer may vary by season, but there will always be an abundance to observe no matter when you visit.

 4. Untamed and untouched nature